Human trafficking in Venezuela: Political causes

-According to the U.S. Department of State, Venezuela has released minimal information on its efforts to combat the issue.
+According to the U.S. Department of State, In 2008 Venezuela released minimal information on its efforts to combat the issue.
 Public corruption "especially complicity between law enforcement and border agents with traffickers and alien smugglers," make it difficult to enact legislation on the issue because of its current governmental instability.
-After the reelection of Maduro, the Venezuela's political climate is creating drastic partisanship, causing many policy issues to be ignored.
+After the reelection of Maduro, the Venezuela's political climate created drastic partisanship, causing many policy issues to be ignored.

 In addition, while political measures have been introduced in Venezuela to combat sexual violence and human trafficking, many of these measures have not been enforced and implemented throughout the country.
 As a result, political efforts to combat human trafficking, or lack thereof, can serve as a factor in itself on one of the reasons human trafficking continues to persist throughout the country.
-Unless Venezuela takes a definite effort to combat human trafficking through political platforms, it is likely that the country will remain a tier 3 country on the U.S. State Department's report for the worst countries of human trafficking in the world.
+In 2017, it was noted that unless Venezuela takes a definite effort to combat human trafficking through political platforms, it is likely that the country will remain a tier 3 country on the U.S. State Department's report for the worst countries of human trafficking in the world.